mebusy/notes/dev_notes/Compiler_Notes.md

     - leaf  --  terminal or eps
         - from left to right, the leaves form the *yield* of the tree

+### abstract syntax tree

+ - interior --  an operator
+ - children of the node -- the operands of the operator

 ### Precedence of Operators 操作符优先级

  - Idea to any number n of precedence levels